krmkrl/git-testing/README.md

 git-testing
 ===========

-Testing repo with git on github
+Testing repo with git on github.